 Total Drive Time: 6 hours, 35 minutes

-Day 2 Going: Oklahoma City to Valentine, Nebraska
+Day 2: Oklahoma City to Nebraska Trip

 Total drive time: 10.5 hours

-OKC to Fort Larned, Kansas (4 hours, 33 minutes)
+- OKC to Fort Larned, Kansas (4 hours, 33 minutes)

-Fort Larned to Valentine, Nebraska (6 hours, 7 minutes)
+- Fort Larned to Valentine, Nebraska (6 hours, 7 minutes)

-Fort Larned National Historic Site; Larned, Kansas
+Fort Larned National Historic Site in Larned, Kansas

-Fort Larned was a little bit out of the way but an excellent stop.
+Fort Larned National Historic Site in Kansas was a little bit out of the way but an excellent stop.
 This complete fort on the Santa Fe Trail was in operation from the 1860s to 1870s.
 Take yourself on a walking tour of the soldier barracks, hospital, supply storage, and other fort buildings.
 In addition to the fort to walk through, there is also a dugout home behind the fort for you Little House on the Prairie fans.
 Nearby there are wagon wheel ruts from the Santa Fe Trail.

 Total drive time: 3.5 hours

-Valentine, NE to Minuteman Missile NHS (2 hours)
+- Valentine, NE to Minuteman Missile NHS (2 hours)

-MMNHS to Badlands National Park (6 minutes)
+- MMNHS to Badlands National Park (6 minutes)

-BNP to South Dakota Air and Space Museum (1 hour, 15 minutes west)
+- BNP to South Dakota Air and Space Museum (1 hour, 15 minutes west)

-Museum to Rapid City, SD (18 minutes)
+- Museum to Rapid City, SD (18 minutes)

 The Black Hills in South Dakota has so many places to explore in this small area.
 Spend more time if you can, but the sites are close enough together to allow a good sampling of several in one long day.
 We did Minuteman in the morning, the Badlands in the afternoon, and spent the night in Rapid City.

-This is recent history in action.
+Minuteman Missile National Historic Site is recent history in action.
 My husband’s grandfather was actually stationed here for several years, and we got to talk to him about his experience here!
 The site is free to visit so take a few hours to walk around the visitor center.
 The exhibits cover the full US interaction with the Cold War, reason for the missiles, and the military people who served down in the bunker prepared to launch the missiles.

 There are several different sites you can tour at Minuteman, and you need to plan in advance if you want to do a tour due to availability.
 Parts of it are not available for tour the day of our visit.
 Doing this would also require you to spend more time at this site than you may want to spend.

-Badlands National Park; Interior, South Dakota
+Badlands National Park in South Dakota

 Just outside the gate for Ellsworth Air Force Base, this free museum is just east of Rapid City on the way into town.
-After the long day of driving, we got here after it closed for the day but were able to walk around outside and see the planes parked outside.
+After the long day of driving, we arrived at the South Dakota Air and Space Museum after closing, but we were able to see the planes parked outside.
 It’s a good activity to give you something to do end of the day before heading into the hotel.
 Did I mention free??

-Total Drive Time: at least 5 hours
+Total Drive Time: 5+ hours

-Rapid City, SD to Mount Rushmore (30 minutes)
+- Rapid City, SD to Mount Rushmore (30 minutes)

-Mount Rushmore to Custer State Park (40 minutes)
+- Mount Rushmore to Custer State Park (40 minutes)

-Custer to Wind Cave (30 minutes south)
+- Custer to Wind Cave (30 minutes south)

-Wind Cave to Devil’s Tower (2 hours north)
+- Wind Cave to Devil’s Tower (2 hours north)

-Devil’s Tower to Gillette, WY (1 hour)
+- Devil’s Tower to Gillette, WY (1 hour)

 This is a long day with broken up stops and lots to see.
 The highlights of the day are Mount Rushmore and Wind Cave.
 If you want to dawdle and take your time at these two, I recommend you skip the others.
 Gillette, WY is one of the only large towns in this area; that’s the only reason we chose to spend the night here.